-The Crab Nebula, left behind by the supernova explosion of 1054 AD

-The interstellar material from which the solar system formed consists mostly of hydrogen and helium, with other elements less than one-thousandth as abundant as hydrogen.
+The "Witches Broom" Nebula, NGC6960, left behind by a supernova explosion about 10,000 years ago Page 20 The interstellar material from which the solar system formed consists mostly of hydrogen and helium, with other elements less than onethousandth as abundant as hydrogen.

-The "Astronomer's Periodic table", with the size of the element indicating its abundance by weight.
-(Figure by Ben McCall)
+The "Astronomer's Periodic table", with the size of the element indicating its abundance by weight. {Sydney} (Figure by Ben McCall)